 There are generally two types of bottom paint both of which have several variations that create a multitude of products in the market place.
 The two different types or categories of bottom paint include hard bottom paint and ablative bottom paint.
 Related Article> What is the Difference Between Hard and Ablative Bottom Paint.

-So your boat paint choice depends on your budget and which paint meets the needs of your boat and usage.
+So your boat paint choice depends on your budget and which boat paint colors meet the needs of your boat and usage.